 Your opponent will be forced to think for himself from the very beginning, waste time, and find a set-up to play for the rest of the game.

-He was a firm believer in the value of surprise and was not afraid to try new, unorthodox ideas over the board.
+He was a firm believer in the value of surprise.
+He also was not afraid to try new, unorthodox ideas over the board.

 Ready to add 1.b3 Secret Weapon into Your Repertoire?